 What transcoding is

 Transcoding is an umbrella term referring to several different digital media tasks (subsets).
 Transcoding at its basic definition is to take digitized media content, decompress/decode it, followed by altering it in some way, and then recompress it using some sort of transcoding software or hardware.
 Video transcoding could for example consist of changing the audio or video format (codec).
-Video transcoding also includes performing simpler tasks such as adding watermarks, logos or graphics to a video.
+Video transcoding may also include performing simpler tasks such as adding watermarks, logos or graphics to a video.
 Transcoding might also include the two types of changes below:

 What transcoding isn't